daytonaio/content/guides/20240820_guide_template copy.md

 ## Introduction

-Devcontainer features are essential tools for standardizing development environments across various teams and projects.
-This guide provides a comprehensive, step-by-step walkthrough on how to create a Devcontainer feature focusing on Hugging Face feature for machine learning and natural language processing (NLP) tasks.
+Devcontainer features are essential for standardizing development environments across various teams and projects.
+This guide provides a comprehensive, step-by-step walkthrough on creating a Devcontainer feature focusing on the Hugging Face feature for machine learning and natural language processing (NLP) tasks.
 By the end of this guide, you will have developed a fully functional and improved Devcontainer feature that can be seamlessly integrated into any development workflow.

 ### Prerequisites

 Prerequisites for this guide include basic familiarity with [Python](definitions\20240820_defintion_python.md), [shell scripting](definitions\20240820_definition_shell_scripting.md) and [containerization](definitions/20240819_definition_containerization.md).

-You will also need the following tools installed: Docker, Visual Studio Code and the Remote - Containers extension.
+You will also need the following tools installed: Docker, Visual Studio Code, and the Remote - Containers extension.

 - **Docker**: Used for containerizing applications, ensuring consistency across different environments.
 - **Visual Studio Code**: An Integrated Development Environment (IDE) that supports Devcontainer development.